Wondering where to pick up the Demon Detective Nougami Neuro

 Based on analysis of fan discussions and the source material, it’s clear the anime serves only as an introduction.
-To get the full, intended story with its proper conclusion and character development, you must go to the manga.
-This guide breaks down exactly what the anime leaves out and why starting from the beginning is the only way to truly experience Neuro’s world.
+To get the full, intended story with its proper conclusion and character development, you must go to the

 Key Facts

-- Anime Endpoint: The anime’s story covers events roughly up to Chapter 28 of the manga before creating a non-canonical, original ending.
+- Anime Endpoint: The anime’s story covers events roughly up to Chapter 28 of the

-- Manga Length: The manga is complete and consists of 202 chapters, collected into 23 volumes, telling the entire, finished story.
+manga is complete and consists of 202 chapters, collected into 23 volumes, telling the entire, finished story.- Incomplete Coverage: The anime adapts only about 14% of the

-- Definitive Conclusion: Unlike the anime, the manga provides a complete and satisfying ending that resolves all major plotlines and character arcs.
+manga provides a complete and satisfying ending that resolves all major plotlines and character arcs.- Community Consensus: The overwhelming recommendation from experienced fans is to read the

-- Community Consensus: The overwhelming recommendation from experienced fans is to read the manga from Chapter 1, as the anime alters early events.
+manga from Chapter 1, as the anime alters early events.

-Where Does the Demon Detective Nougami Neuro Anime End in the Manga?
+Where Does the Demon Detective Nougami Neuro Anime End in the Manga ?

-How Does the Neuro Anime’s Story Compare to the Manga?
+How Does the Neuro Anime’s Story Compare to the Manga ?

 To understand the scope of the differences, it’s helpful to compare them side-by-side.
-Real-world experience from countless fans who have experienced both versions confirms that the manga is the superior and definitive version of the story.
-The following table breaks down the key distinctions you need to know.
+Real-world experience from countless fans who have experienced both versions confirms that the

 | Feature | Anime Adaptation | Manga Canon (Source Material) |